mediahackza/svelte-template/ARCHIESTYLES.md

-# Using ArchieML to edit stories
+# Using ArchieML to edit data stories

 This document suggests a way to use [ArchieML](http://archieml.org/) for editing long-form data stories.
 This is not a definitive guide.
 For more ways to use ArchieML see the [official site](http://archieml.org/).

 ### What is ArchieML?

-ArchieML is a "markup/markdown" language created by the New York Times to make it easier for multiple editors to work on a single story through a familiar interface.
+ArchieML is a "markup/markdown" language created by the New York Times to make it easier for multiple editors to work on a single story through a familiar interface, Google Docs in this case.

 ### Benefits

 For editors, ArchieML is a "lightly structured" format.
 That means the format is relatively tolerant of things like extra white space or multiple blank lines.
 That makes ArchieML documents easy to write, even without any experience in structured content.

-For developers, ArchieML produces a structured JSON document that can be used to build websites and apps.
+For developers, ArchieML produces a structured JSON output that can be used to build websites and apps.
+Also it means that editors can work on the text without needing access to the underlying code.

+### Use case and example

+Media Hack Collective uses ArchieML to edit documents in Google Drive.
+THe structured content in pulled into the website code using a Node task script.

 ### ArchieML document structure

-There are many different ways to structure an ArchieML document but this is one suggested way as used by MHC:
+There are many different ways to structure an ArchieML document.

+In its most common form ArchieML defines blocks of text/content using either square brackets [] or curly braces {}.
+In almost all cases content blocks need a starting and an ending set of brackets/braces.
+The exceptions are single lines of text.
+This is an example of an ArchieML document including the most common elements:

     headline: Headline text
     subhead: Sub headline text